 - The Odin window should now display on your device.
-While following this method, utilize a genuine Samsung USB cord for connecting your device to the computer.
+While following this method, use a genuine Samsung USB cord to connect your device to the computer.

 - Instantly, you should see Odin recognizing the device and adding the phone device to the main window of the computer.

-- When successfully adding entire file types, tap on the Start key to start flashing.
+- When successfully adding entire file types, tap the Start key to start flashing.

 - Once your flashing procedure is completed, the Odin box should display the ‘Pass’ message to which your device will start rebooting.

 - You should then be prompted to set up the Samsung device.